-The Work at Height Regulations 2005 were instated to help prevent death and serious injury when working at height.
-These working at height regulations apply to everyone who controls work at height, and must be followed so that all health and safety standards are complied with.
+The Work at Height Regulations 2005 was introduced to help prevent death and serious injury when working at height.
+The working at height regulations apply to everyone whose job requires work at height and must be followed to comply with all health and safety standards.

 Level 1: Avoiding Work at Height

 Working at height should be avoided whenever possible.
 Instead, you should always complete construction from the ground through the use of extension tools.
 This also includes ladders, which you should avoid whenever possible too.
 The regulations can not only prevent falls, but safety methods prevent workers from standing on fragile services.
 Additionally, workers should be doing everything they can and using working from height as a last resort.
 You should lower something to the ground for repairs rather than attempting to fix it at height.
 Of course, if you have found yourself seeking our advice, working at height is quite possibly unavoidable for you and your company.